Galle Trilingual Inscription: Discovery

 The tablet was discovered in early 1911 during Public Works Department excavations to lay water mains near Cripps Road in northern Galle, Sri Lanka.
 It was found face down, being used as a cover stone for a culvert.
 British Provincial Engineer H. F. Tomalin oversaw its removal to the Public Works yard in Galle, and it was soon transferred to the Colombo National Museum.
-The inscriptions initially proved difficult to decipher because of its weathered surface, but photographs were taken by Dr. Andreas Nell and sent to experts in Britain and China.
+The inscriptions initially proved difficult to decipher because of its weathered surface, but photographs were taken by Andreas Nell and sent to experts in Britain and China.
 The discovery was first reported by G. A. Joseph at the annual general meeting of the Ceylon Branch of the Royal Asiatic Society in March 1911, describing it as "the oldest "foreign" lithic record yet found in Ceylon".
 Further analysis was published in Spolia Zeylanica (1913) by E. W. Perera and in Epigraphia Zeylanica (1928–1933) by Senarath Paranavitana.